ros-navigation/navigation2/nav2_route/README.md

 # Steve's TODO list

-- [ ] Unit testing and documentation
+- [ ] Unit testing: planner and server
+- [ ] Dynamic scoring in the closed edges scroer

 - [ ] Create basic file format for graph + parser: OSM and geoJSON

 STEVE: do actions need any kind of specialized fields or anything? could still just be generic metadata nad let the plugins idenifty themselves if theyr'e valid for a given node/edge metadata set.
 But could set standard for "action" field just to have some way to consistenyly communicate it.
 But s till in the metadata class
 STEVE: metadata class handle nested inforamtion?

-- [ ] Implement live: route analyzer: tracking the current edge / node / next node + action header(s) + actions in graph files + feedback action interface
+- [ ] Implement live route analyzer: tracking the current edge / node / next node + action plugin header(s) + actions in graph files parsing / storage in classes + feedback action interface
 - [ ] Action plugins: call ext server for action base class + useful demo plugin(s) - realistic, pause at waypoints for signal, node and edge actions, speed limit change action
 - [ ] Implement collision monitor + replanning / rerouting on invalidation for other reasons (requested, time, plugin?)

-- [ ] Quality: BT nodes, Python API, editing and visualization of graphs, testing, documentation
+- [ ] Quality: BT nodes, Python API, editing and visualization of graphs, testing, documentation, tutorial (bt change, plugin customize, file field examples)

 # Questions